phoenixframework/phoenix_live_view/guides/client/bindings.md

 [MDN](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values)
 or via the [Key Event Viewer](https://w3c.github.io/uievents/tools/key-event-viewer.html).

-Note: it is possible for certain browser features like autofill to trigger key events with no `"key"` field present in the value map sent to the server.
-For this reason, we strongly recommend always having a fallback catch-all `_value` event handler for any LiveView key event binding.
+*Note*: it is possible for certain browser features like autofill to trigger key events with no `"key"` field present in the value map sent to the server.
+For this reason, we recommend always having a fallback catch-all event handler for LiveView key bindings.
 By default, the bound element will be the event listener, but a window-level binding may be provided via `phx-window-keydown` or `phx-window-keyup`, for example: